sfiggins/katacoda-scenariosv2/kipday1/configmap/step4.md

-You are doing really.
-This I will let you create the configMap object by yourself.
+You are doing really well.
+This time I will let you create the configMap object yourself.

-Try using the same approach we did with "kubecl create" but instead of creating a secret you create a configmap.
+Try using the same approach we did with "kubectl create" but instead of creating a "secret you create a "configmap".
 I will let you figure out the command by yourself.
 But here are some key things:

 * Name your configMap "myvars"
 * Name the key for "IAmJustAnEnv" as "MYVAR".